-How Overclock collects information and the types of information collected
+How DCF collects information and the types of information collected

 A. YOU PROVIDE THE INFORMATION TO US